Burgess Hill: Sport

 Burgess Hill Town Football Club plays football in Isthmian South East Division, the eighth tier of English football.
 The club plays its home games at Leylands Park.

 Burgess Hill Rugby Football Club, or The Sussex All Blacks, are the local Rugby Football club, playing in Sussex RFU 1.
 Their home games are played at Poveys CLose.
 Burgess Hill also has a baseball team playing in the British AAA league.

 Burgess Hill has two major cricket clubs, St Andrew's CC and Burgess Hill CC.

-Burgess Hill Cricket Club have four adult teams and a strong youth section.
-The First Team play county league and play at St. Johns Park.

-St Andrew's Cricket Club have adult teams for both men and women and have a juniors section as well.
-Their home ground is at Sidney West.
+St Andrew's Cricket Club have four adult teams for both men and women and have a juniors section as well.
+Their home ground is at Sidney West on Leylands Road where they have been playing for over 100 years.
+Burgess Hill Cricket Club have four adult teams and a youth section and play at St. Johns Park.

 Mid Sussex Hockey Club play their home games at The Triangle leisure centre, although their clubhouse is based in Haywards Heath.

 Mid Sussex Youth Netball Club train at The Triangle and have many successful teams.
 The Triangle leisure centre was the home venue of Brighton Bears, a former basketball team.
 The franchise folded in 2006.

 Several local pubs and social clubs enter teams into the Mid Sussex Pool League, although any venue with 10 mi of "The Duck" in Haywards Heath can apply to join.
 The league plays World Eight Ball Rules.

-There is also a squash club that plays at The Triangle every Saturday and Monday, and has a team that plays in the East Sussex County League.
+A squash club plays at The Triangle every Saturday and Monday, and has a team that plays in the East Sussex County League.

-There is also a running club that meet at the Burgess Hill School for Girls every Wednesday evening.
+A running club meet at the Burgess Hill School for Girls every Wednesday evening.
 Members compete in local and national charity and fun races.

 The skate park in the centre of town provides sporting opportunities, and holds an annual competition.

 The Triangle was one of the venues in the South East supporting the London 2012 Olympic Games, and served as a base and training centre for teams from around the world.

+Local media

+Television signals are received from either the Heathfield or Midhurst TV transmitters.

+Local radio stations are BBC Radio Sussex on 104.8 FM, Heart South on 102.4 FM, More Radio Mid-Sussex on 106.4 FM and Mid Sussex Radio on 103.8 FM, a community radio station.

+The town’s local newspapers are the Mid Sussex Times and The Sussex Newspaper.